mattermost/mattermost-load-test/docs/terraform.md

 ltops status
 ```

-Launch the MySQL CLI against the master database instance configured for your cluster:
+Launch the MySQL/Postgres CLI against the master database instance configured for your cluster:
 ```
 ltops db --cluster cluster-name
 ```